Big Break Atlantis: Show 10: Daughters of Atlas

 The eliminated contestants return to the course for a team competition where they get divided into three teams, with the remaining contestants Marcela, Gloriana, and Selanee as team captains.
 After the captains finished making the picks, Marcela's team consists of Shannon, Allison, and Kelly (in the order of selection); Gloriana's team consists of Christina, Zakiya, and Aubrey; and Selanee's team consists of Anya, Natalia, and Meghan.

-There are 4 different locations and each player on each team chooses 1 of the 4 locations.
+There are 4 locations and each player on each team chooses 1 of the 4 locations.
 Each player has 2 attempts to gain points between 1 and 3 depending on the proximity to the hole the shot ends up.
 For the final location, the points the player earns is doubled.

 With Gloriana's team winning the challenge, Gloriana gets $2,000 while the other three team members get $1,000 each.

 Next, Gloriana and Selanee head for the elimination challenge where they play 5 holes and the player with the highest score after those 5 holes is eliminated.
 On the first hole, the par 4 17th, they both make par after Gloriana misses the green but hits a putt to a tap-in range, while Selanee hits to 18 feet but leaves her birdie putt short.

 On the next hole, the par 3 8th, Selanee lands just short of the green while Gloriana lands in a greenside bunker.
 Gloriana hits it to 12 feet but misses the par putt.
 Selanee lags her putt to 6 feet and makes the comebacker for par to take a one-shot lead.
 Selanee extends the lead on the next hole where her approach lands to 5 feet and she makes the putt, while Gloriana misses the green long and misses the 25 footer from the back of the green.

 On the 4th hole (the par 4 10th), Gloriana hits her approach 35 feet short while Selanee hits to 20 feet on the green.
 Gloriana misses but Selanee makes her putt again and carries a three-shot lead heading to the last hole, the par 5 6th hole.

 On the final hole, Selanee almost hits her ball out-of-bounds but luckily hits a tree before going OB.
 Gloriana hits the fairway with a chance to capitalize, but hits her layup second shot in a bunker.
 Selanee pitches out back to the fairway and hits her third to 20 feet on the green.
 Gloriana misses the green from the bunker, thus ending her chances and Selanee wins the elimination challenge with an easy two-putt par.